How Can I Be a True Follower of Christ

 –Pope St. John Paul II

-Stephen, the first man noted in The Word to die for the faith, grew so much in faith that he became “filled with grace [perfect]” (Acts 6:8) and not able to sin again.
+St. Stephen, the first man noted in The Word to die for the faith, grew so much in faith that he became “filled with grace [perfect]” (Acts 6:8) and not able to choose to sin again before his death.
 Therefore, we can too.

-The Word tells us over and over again to “stop sinning” (1 Corinthians 15:34) and “be perfect, just as your heavenly Father is perfect” (Matthew 5:48).
+The Word tells us over and over again to “stop sinning” (1 Corinthians 15:34).
 Obeying God–His Word–is how we follow Christ.
+God will give us the grace to do this, if we can only learn how to accept it.

 Believe With Our Actions

 When we seek to imitate Christ correctly our belief will be well above just word alone because we will be obtaining much grace and changing daily which produces the fruits of righteousness: “love, joy, peace, patience, kindness, generosity, faithfulness, gentleness, and self-control” (Galatians 5:22-23).
-We won’t bear just one of these fruits but all of them consistently in our life.
+When we are following Christ correctly, we won’t bear just one of these fruits but God will give us all of them consistently in our life.
+Sure they will vary in the degree we have such gifts, and they will be growing towards perfection (being perfectly like Christ).

 “By their fruits you will know them” (Matthew 7:16).

-To begin in the faith, God plants a seed–a desire to follow Him–and if we respond to that seed well and the soil of our soul becomes tilled [removed of much sin] to become rich–that of righteousness–and it will “produced fruit, a hundred or sixty or thirtyfold” (Matthew 13:8).
+To begin in the faith, God plants a seed–a desire to follow Him–and if we respond to that seed well and the soil of our souls becomes tilled (removed of much sin) to become rich–that of righteousness–and it will “produced fruit, a hundred or sixty or thirtyfold” (Matthew 13:8).

 These fruits will be especially noticeable during the cross (life’s challenges), like when others do us wrong or if we are burdened with inconveniences, illness or tragedy, etc…since everyone–even unbelievers–are loving, patient and don’t worry when things go the way they want.
 But we prove our faithfulness, if we are in fact following Christ, learning from our failures, changing and growing to live The Way when things go wrong (our crosses).